sciyen/ResearchHelper/README.md

 6. And you should see the attached block with standard citation format.
 The red indicates a journal paper; the blue indicates a conference paper.
     ![](https://i.imgur.com/RyzVzqi.png)

+## Exporting PDFs
+To export pdfs according to the bibliography in your Latex project, you can use the following steps.
+1. Click `Extras > Zotero Tag Selector...` to open the tag selector.
+2. Click `Export CSV` button to download the csv file, which contains the item key, proper citation format, and item title.
+3. Excute the script to copy PDF files.
+    ```bash
+    python3 export_pdf.py <csv_path> <lib_json_path> <zotero_storage_path> [--output_folder=<output_folder>]
+    ```
+    Replace
+    - `<csv_path>` with the path of the csv file just downloaded
+    - `<lib_json_path>` is the better biblatex library json file exported from Zotero, which can be obtained by clicking `Export Library` in the Zotero.
+Remember to select the `BetterBibTex JSON` format.
+    - `<zotero_storage_path>` is the path of the storage folder of your Zotero.
+You can find it by right clicking any item in the Zotero and click `Show File`.
+The folder should be the parent folder of the file.

 ## Steps to Load Plugin in Official App Website (Alternative)
 ### Content-Security-Policy
 For developing usage, you can install this [chrome extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/) to disable Content-Security-Policy for a web application.
 And you can use our plugin on the official web app.
 Additional approval is required after the reloading of the page.
 Please re-authorize it by clicking the `Disable Content-Security` button.